Amazorblades

 Amazorblades were one of the early British punk rock groups, as chronicled in Henrik Poulsen's book 77: The Year of Punk and New Wave, from Brighton, England.
 They released a single, "Common Truth" c/w "Mess Around" on Chiswick Records.
-It was later featured on the Long Shots, Dead Certs And Odds On Favourites (Chiswick Chartbusters Volume Two) compilation album (1978: Chiswick).
+It was later featured on the Long Shots, Dead Certs And Odds on Favourites (Chiswick Chartbusters Volume Two) compilation album (1978: Chiswick).

 Band member Chopper went on to join the Oysterband.
 Fellow member Ben Mandelson (aka Hijaz Mustapha) was a founder member of 3 Mustaphas 3 with Chopper and is now a noted world music record producer.
-Rob Keyloch is currently running a successful recording studio.
+Rob Keyloch runs a successful recording studio.

 Drummer Steve Harris died on 11 January 2008.